vstconsulting/polemarch/doc/gui.rst

 As you can see, there are 2 fields on this page:

 * **module** - autocomplete field with the list of project's modules.
-* **add field** - select field, that provides user with new variables field for module execution.
+* **add field** - select field, that provides user with new variables fields for module execution.

 Also there is only one button on this page: